Welcome to my trip report on Malindo Air ATR-72 joyride!

 On the day itself, I went to the airport and did an early check-in.
-You are able to check-in early for Air Asia flights out of Singapore, as long as its on the same day.
-That's what I like about flying with the Low Cost Carriers over here.
+You can check-in early for Air Asia flights out of Singapore, as long as it is on the same day.
+That's what I like about flying with the Low-Cost Carriers over here.

 I won't be going into details on this flight as I have done many of this so far.
 Service on the flight was normal, nothing to shout about, it was just another routine short over to KL.

 Here are some photos.

 The tight legroom space!
 I was originally seated at 15C but because an old lady wanted an aisle, I moved to the 2nd last row of the aircraft, it was empty behind.
 Had no problem changing the seat.

 Once I reached KUL's LCCT, I had an hour wait at the immigration due to a massive queue!
 Luckily, I had my 3G network to keep me occupied.
 Once I was done with that, I took the Air Asia shuttle bus to KL Sentral.
 From there, I met the rest at Pavilion and celebrated Jonathan Pek's birthday.

 Did the birthday boy drink up the ketchup?
 (He didn't, of course!)